Belgian Malinois are fantastic dogs that make great pets.

 Experts say that 1 minute of swimming is equivalent to 4 minutes of running for your dog.
 Note that this only applies to swimming and not to just playing fetch in the water.

 Just like humans, dogs can feel the strain of running on concrete and hard surfaces.

-Swimming is a good form of exercise for dogs that is lower impact on their joints.
-Have you ever noticed how you feel lighter in the water, and how swimming doesn’t give you the same aches and pains that other forms of exercise give you?
+Swimming is a good form of exercise for dogs that has a lower impact on their joints.
+Have you ever noticed how you feel lighter in the water and how swimming doesn’t give you the same aches and pains as other forms of exercise?

 Depending on where you live, you may even be able to find a facility where you can bring your dog to swim in an indoor, heated pool.

 As mentioned above, swimming is easier on the joints than other forms of exercise, so it may be a good choice of exercise for your older dog.